chromeos/cros-application-performance-monitor/README.md

 - Measures CPU usage of the game and the device.
 - Type `python3 cpu.py --help` for more information.

+_`memory.py`_

+- Measures memory usage of the game and the device.
+- Type `python3 memory.py --help` for more information.

 ## Pre-requisites

 - Any computer with [ADB](https://developer.android.com/studio/command-line/adb) and Python3